paleomedia/BoiseValleyTreeCanopy/README.md

 The tree canopy data comes from the [Treasure Valley Canopy Analysis Project] (http://www.tv.terrasummit.com/TV-Canopy_Data_Tools.html), a large survey completed in 2013.
 The [Treasure Valley Canopy Network] (http://www.tvcanopy.net/) also offer an online map viewer and many other tools.

-For this analyis, we used the Urban Tree Canopy (UTC) coverage, as a percent of land area by Census block.
+For this analysis, we used the Urban Tree Canopy (UTC) coverage, as a percent of land area by Census block.
 You can find this as a GIS layer Under the "Treasure Valley Area of Interest" section, "AOI Results--State Plane" files.

 We exported the census block data to a csv file and aggregated blocks to block groups by stripping the 12-character block ID out of the 15-character block ID (h/t [John Mackenzie at University of Delaware](http://www.udel.edu/johnmack/frec682/census/census_lab2.html)).
 We then [summarized the blockgroups](http://webapps.stackexchange.com/questions/36103/how-to-group-data-in-a-google-spreadsheet) into a new sheet.
-We performed these operation in [Google Sheets](https://docs.google.com/spreadsheets/d/1kZj6hDU7M5camDR4Kc-0YqGqqINisiBXeTHTQSv1mcw/edit?usp=sharing), where you can follow along.
+We performed these operations in [Google Sheets](https://docs.google.com/spreadsheets/d/1kZj6hDU7M5camDR4Kc-0YqGqqINisiBXeTHTQSv1mcw/edit?usp=sharing), where you can follow along.

+We also eliminated ~29 outlying Census blocks that fell outside of the Treasure Valley block groups by comparing the aggregated acreage of the blocks to the acreage of the block groups.
+That is the ACRES_DIFF column in the UTC_Demographics_TV_2013 - MASTER TRIMMED.csv in this directory.

 ##Census data